nwalakarl/TicketingSystem/README.md

     }
 }
 ```
-- The Comparer for sorting by distace uses the price as a fallback for situations where the distances are the same or events are in the same city
+- The Comparer for sorting by distance uses the price as a fallback for situations where the distances are the same or events are in the same city
 ```C#
 public class EventDistanceComparer:IComparer<Event>
 {